Everest Three Passes Trek

 If you’re thinking about trekking in the Everest region, you might be wondering: What’s the difference between the Everest Base Camp Trek and the Everest Three Passes Trek?
 Both treks are amazing, but they offer different experiences.
 Here’s a detailed comparison between them:

-1) The Route and What You will See
+1. The Route and What You Will See

 Everest Base Camp Trek: This is the classic trek that takes you to the base of Mount Everest.
 You will walk through popular villages like Namche Bazaar and Tengboche, and end at Everest Base Camp and Kala Patthar for great views of Everest.